drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 [[slides]](https://drc-cs.github.io/FALL24-CS326/lectures/L08_supervised_machine_learning_ii/#/)

-- Explain ROC curves (axes) and what the AUC represents (random / not-random).
+- Explain ROC curves (axes) and what the AUC represents.

+- Explain the value of k-fold cross-validation.

 - Explain the value of a softmax function in the context of a multi-class classification problem.